 Tripe for Weight Gain or Illness Recovery

 Green tripe smells awful – it’s true – but dogs LOVE the smell and taste.
 That makes it an easy choice for dogs who need to gain weight, whether they are just underweight or if they are recovering from illness.
-What’s more, the weight gained will be healthy weight, built on calories full of the vitamins, minerals, and nutrition that your dog needs to restore and maintain proper system functioning.
+Adding tripe to your dog's meals can help boost calories to help your dog put on weight faster.

 Tripe for Weight Loss and Weight Maintenance

-Weight gain AND loss?
+Weight gain and loss?
 Many dogs and cats gain weight when fed traditional, carbohydrate-heavy, low-nutrition kibble diets that claim to be complete nutrition.
 Carbohydrates often provide quick energy, not lasting energy that will keep your pet satisfied, like proteins and healthy fats.

-Tripe contains concentrated calories, but the calories are full of nutrients as well that will support your pet’s system functioning.
+Tripe contains concentrated calories, but the calories are full of nutrients as well that will support your pet’s system functioning, helping pudgy dogs slim down, and skinny dogs build muscle without putting on unwanted weight from fat.
 Tripe makes a great supplement to any weight-loss diet for your dog or cat, as it will help them feel full.